radekBednarik/parabot/README.md

 ### Installing

+You can either clone this package from the repository, or install it via pip.

+In case of cloning, use these steps to install:

 1. Run _[sudo] python[3] parabot/setup.py install_
 2. You can try the project on the examples tests in the folder _examples_.
 3. To try it on your project: